noahehall/theBookOfNoah/0current/hashicorp/nomad.md

     - i.e. system jobs are placed on all clients as soon as clients are registered
     - system jobs are managed by nomad
   - are intended to run until explicitly stopped by an operator/preemption
-  - e.g. node plugins so they can moutn volumes on any client
+  - e.g. node plugins so they can mount volumes on any client
     - or any task that should be present on every node in the cluster
 - sysbatch jobs
   - jobs that should be run to completion on all clients that meet the jobs constraints